GrantMCA93/data-centric-dev-milestone-project/README.md

 1. "barchart-allergens.svg" This is a barchart displaying the number of recipes with Allergens.
 2. "barchart-category.svg" This is a barchart displaying the number of recipes with Categories.
 3. "barchart-cuisine.svg"  This is a barchart displaying the number of recipes with Cuisine.
-4. "piechart-allergens.svg" This is piechart displaying the number of recipes with Allergens.
-5. "piechart-category.svg" This is piechart displaying the number of recipes with Categories.
+4. "piechart-category.svg" This is piechart displaying the number of recipes with Categories.
-6. "piechart-cuisine.svg" This is piechart displaying the number of recipes with Cuisine.
+5. "piechart-cuisine.svg" This is piechart displaying the number of recipes with Cuisine.

 json files path location /static/js
 1. "cookbookcustom_script.js" This file is used to create messages that display for signing up, logging in , rating recipes and on search page for Cuisine, Category and Allergs searches